Copenhagen Metro: Opening of lines M1 and M2

 In March 2007, a proposal to establish a station at Valby, where the Carlsberg Group is planning an urban redevelopment, was scrapped.
 The proposal would have increased construction costs by DKK 900 million and was deemed not economical.
 The increased cost was, in part, due to an extra TBM being needed to complete the project on time.
 The City Circle Line was passed by parliament on 1 June 2007, with only the Red–Green Alliance voting in disfavor.

 The 4.5 km stage 3 opened on 28 September 2007, from Lergravsparken to the airport.
 It followed, for the most part, the route of the former Amager Line of the Danish State Railways.
 With this stage complete, the 34 trains were delivered for use by the M1 and M2.
 However, the line caused a heated debate, with several locals organized themselves into the Amager Metro Group.
 The group argued that the line should have been built underground, citing concerns that it would create noise pollution and a physical barrier in Amager.
 In April 2008, the Copenhagen Metro won the award at MetroRail 2008 for the world's best metro.
 The jury noted the system's high regularity, safety and passenger satisfaction, as well as the efficient transport to the airport.
 During 2008, the metro experienced a 16% passenger growth to 44 million passengers per year.

 Several parties agreed in September 2008 not to fund a northwest expansion of the metro.

-Initially, the system operated trains from 01:00 to 05:00 only on Thursdays through Saturdays, but, starting on 19 March 2009, night service was extended to the rest of the week.
+Initially, the system operated trains from 01:00 to 05:00 only on Thursdays to Saturdays, but, starting on 19 March 2009, night service was extended to the rest of the week.
 This caused a logistical challenge, because Metro Service used the nights for maintenance.
 The routes were therefore set up in such a way that the system could be operated on only a single track, leaving the other free for work.
 In May 2009, six companies were pre-qualified to bid for the public service obligation to operate the metro.
 These were Serco-NedRailways, Ansaldo STS, Arriva, S-Bahn Hamburg, Keolis and DSB Metro—a joint venture between DSB and RATP.
 The process was delayed because of a procedural error by Metroselskabet, who failed to pre-qualify DSB Metro.